Guide to Student Services at Ohlone College

 A variety of health and wellness classes are provided through the Fitness Center and Physical Education classes.
 The Total Health and Wellness Center at the Ohlone College Newark Center for Health Sciences and Technology offers a variety of innovative classes designed to help you get fit, manage stress, lose weight, or just feel great!

-The Ohlone College Bookstore is owned and operated by the Follett Higher Education Group and is located in Building 5 on the Fremont campus and online.
-Visit the Ohlone College Bookstore website for Bookstore hours, the Bookstore Refund Policy, and Textbook Buyback information.
+The Ohlone College Bookstore is owned and operated by the Follett Higher Education Group and is located on the first floor of Building 5 on the Fremont campus and online.
+The Bookstore buys textbooks year-round.
+Visit the Ohlone College Bookstore website for Bookstore hours, the Bookstore Check Policy, the Bookstore Refund Policy, Bookstore Refund Exceptions Policy, and Textbook Buyback information.
 Store hours are subject to change pending class offerings.

 Cash, personal checks (see Bookstore Check Policy on the Bookstore website), Visa, MasterCard, and American Express are accepted.